 2. Eligibility

 The FRG program is available to all full-time faculty with the title of assistant professor or higher whose job description includes professional expectations for research.
 In addition to tenure-track and tenured faculty, this includes Atkins Library faculty and faculty on research or clinical appointments.

+Faculty members are eligible with either 9-month or 12-month appointments.
+Faculty

+with 12-month appointments may not receive faculty stipends nor may department chairs, endowed chairs, or distinguished professors.

 Members of the FRGC are eligible to apply; however, they neither rank nor participate in the discussion of their proposals.
 The FRGC chair submits the score for any proposals submitted by an FRGC member.